Product labelling and packaging

 The price must be marked in a way that is unambiguous, easily identifiable and clearly legible.
-The indication of price must be placed close to the product that it relates to and available to the customer without them having to ask for your assistance.
-You may use 'appropriate means', for example product labelling, shelf-edge marking or price lists.
+The indication of the price must be placed close to the product that it relates to and available to the customer without them having to ask for assistance.
+You may use 'appropriate means', for example, product labelling, shelf-edge marking or price lists.

 Food and drink

 If you sell food and drink as part of a service, for example in a pub or restaurant, you must display your prices.
 These must:

 - be clear when differences in quantity apply - eg when it is cheaper to buy a pint of beer than two half pints

 - include VAT